Issa Medical Centreincorporating St Walburge's 73 St Gregory RoadPreston, PR1 6YATel: 01772 798122

 An X-ray is usually carried out by a radiographer, a healthcare professional who specialises in using imaging technology, such as X-rays and ultrasound scanners.

 X RAY RESULTS CAN TAKE A MINIMUM OF TWO WORKING WEEKS.
+Currently this is longer and can be up to 3 weeks.
 The surgery will contact patients regarding x ray results if there is further action required.

 You can find out more about x-ray tests, how they are performed, their function and the risks by visiting the NHS Choices website.